rksdna/options/README.md

-#options
+#Options

-is another lightweight library for processing command line arguments.
+Options is another lightweight library for processing command line arguments.
 It provides a callback interface and displays usage information.
 Supports option formats:
 * `-a`
 * `-abc`
 * `-a ARG`